samanthavbarron/site/content/posts/qr-code-tattoo.md

 +++
-title = 'Qr Code Tattoo'
+title = 'My QR Code Tattoo'
 date = 2024-09-22T01:48:46Z
-draft = true
+draft = false
 +++

 Tattoos are seen as something permanent, so I think a tattoo that changes challenges that idea, and with a little work you can change what a QR code redirects to.